MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery-aad.md

 This section describes any limitations or considerations of the Google BigQuery (Azure AD) connector.

+### OIDC configurations

+The Google BigQuery (Azure AD) connector utilizes Azure AD JWT tokens to connect Azure AD-based authentication with Google's Workforce Federation feature.
+Hence, the setup on the authentication side must be OIDC-based set up to align with the Azure AD JWT tokens.
+Reach out to your Google BigQuery point-of-contact for further information on authentication setup and support on the Google side.

 ### Connecting to Google BigQuery (Azure AD) in Power BI Desktop

 There are a few limits and considerations to keep in mind when using the Google BigQuery connector with Power BI.